 - If you have already paid for the expenses, you can request a reimbursement to the GET account owner.
 Be aware that if you request reimbursement for expenses incurred in a year prior to the current calendar year, your reimbursement may be considered a non-qualified withdrawal and the earnings portion may be subject to income tax and a 10% federal tax penalty.

 - You’re all done!
 Just allow up to two weeks for us to process the payment.

 If You Prefer Paper

 You can also request account distributions by downloading and mailing paper forms.

 - Whenever you withdraw funds, GET will send you a 1099-Q tax form the following January.

 - GET units may not be used to repay existing loans.

 - Your GET account may have an impact on financial aid eligibility.
-However, 529 plans such as GET are typically considered parental assets (as long as the parent is the account owner), and have often have minimal impact on financial aid eligibility.
+However, 529 plans such as GET are typically considered parental assets (as long as the parent is the account owner), and often have minimal impact on financial aid eligibility.
 Contact your student’s school to learn more about the impact and how to report GET on the FAFSA.